The Ending of In Five Years

 Dannie tells no one of her dream except her therapist.
-She tried to make sense of it but without luck.
+She tried to make sense of it, but without luck.

 Then Bella invites Dannie to go to a double date dinner to meet her boyfriend Greg.
 Bella and Dannie have been friends since childhood.
 Bella grew up in a rich family but her parents were emotionally distant.
-She and Dannie became fast friends when they met and Bella spent a lot of time at Dannie’s home.
+She and Dannie became fast friends when they met, and Bella spent a lot of time at Dannie’s home.
 They are as close as sisters.
 Bella is much more free-spirited than Dannie when it comes to love and she seems to be moving quite quickly with Greg.
-Dannie is worried for her but finally agrees to meet Greg.
+Dannie is worried about her but finally agrees to meet Greg.

 Greg is Aaron.
 It turns out that Aaron is his middle name.
 Feigning illness a few minutes into the dinner, Dannie escapes with David and they go home.

 Dannie decides to go for a run to Dumbo to figure out which apartment she might have been in during her dream.
 She ends up running into Aaron who is on an errand for Bella.
 She has sent him to look at an apartment for her, and he invites Dannie along.
 Dannie goes and recognizes the place from her dreams, although it doesn’t look like that now.
 Aaron is an architect and can imagine how the place could be redone.
-His ideas match watch she saw in the dream.
+His ideas match what she saw in the dream.

 Running from a Dream